-Proposed site: Tio Point Baseline Comment Rating Agree with rating ✓ Natural Science Baseline: Is that natural landform at the coastal edge or erosion caused by wash from the ferry before speeds were lowered?
+Proposed site: Tio F Point Baseline Comment Rating Agree with rating ✓ Natural Science Baseline: Is that natural landform at the coastal edge or erosion caused by wash from the ferry before speeds were lowered?
+Hudson: A comment added on this has been added.
 Any effects from Clay Point?
-Moderate ✓ Perceptual/ Sensory Baseline: Naturalness reduced to some extent by proximity of existing salmon farms Clay Point and Te Pangu Memorable/visible site in an angle of the channel Moderate ✓ Or potentially High- Moderate due to site location Site Associative Baseline: High - Moderate ✓ OVERALL RATING , Natural character baseline Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline Potential High-Moderate rating due to pivotal location on Tory Channel Moderate X Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur re natural character some sensitivity due to the notable marine communities identified in the vicinity but not unduly sensitive t from a landscape perspective.
+Hudson: No comment on this from Niwa.
+Moderate ✓ Perceptual/ Sensory Baseline: Naturalness reduced to some extent by proximity of existing salmon farms Clay Point and Te Pangu Memorable/visible site in an angle of the channel Moderate ✓ Or potentially High- Moderate due to site location Site Associative Baseline: High - Moderate ✓ OVERALL RATING Natural character baseline Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline Potential High-Moderate rating due to pivotal location on Tory Channel Hudson: A difference of professional opinion.
+Comparisons of ratings between sites has also had to be a consideration.
+Moderate X Outstanding natural Agreed that site itself does not meet ONF landscape or feature Site Sensitivity: Concur re natural character some sensitivity due to the notable marine communities identified in the vicinity but not unduly sensitive t from a landscape perspective.

 Overall assessment of Effects: Tio Point

-Character Existing Effects Resultant rating
+Character component Existing Baseline Rating Effects Resultant rating

-component Baseline Rating

 Natural science Moderate

 Perceptual Moderate •

 Associative High-Moderate •

 Overall baseline Natural character Moderate Resultant Natural character Moderate-Low ✓

 Overall baseline Landscape Moderate Resultant Landscape In my opinion, landscape values will be reduced, but I would assess baseline as High-Moderate.
+Hudson: This comes back to a problem with the coarseness of the rating scale.
+We agree there will be a lowering effect on landscape values, and had seen that as being not large enough a change to warrant a 1-point change in rating, when considered/compared with judgements at other sites.
+However, this is being taken to mean there will be no effects.
+Accordingly we have amended the resultant Landscape baseline to Low-Moderate for the sake of clarity.
 Moderate ✓

 ONC Effects 'Not significant.'
 Is this Low or Very Low?
+Hudson: Terminology with regards to effects has been guided by the planner on the project.

 ONFL Agreed with assessment of effects